alexmacarthur/graphql-quest/README.md

 # Quest

-A minimal library for making GraphQL requests in JavaScript, coming in at < 600 bytes gzipped.
+A minimal library for making GraphQL requests in JavaScript, coming in at [< 600 bytes gzipped](https://bundlephobia.com/result?p=graphql-quest).

 ## Why?

 I needed an ultra-light, minimally-scoped client for talking to a GraphQL API.
-Prisma's [graphql-request](https://github.com/prisma-labs/graphql-request) has the feature set I needed, and is pretty small in size, but I wanted to go even thinner.
+Prisma's [graphql-request](https://github.com/prisma-labs/graphql-request) has the feature set I needed, and it's pretty small in size, but I wanted to go even thinner.
 For _most_ use cases, Quest has an extremely similar feature set with a gzipped size that's ~9.5 times smaller than Prisma's alternative.

 ## Installation